Using data management for event lists

 As a bit of background, Openprise already had the ability to map US zip codes and Canadian postal codes and cities to metro areas.
 To do this, we use the census data that is freely available from the countries’ governments.
 Those tables are available as part of the Open Data we make available at no charge to all of our customers.

-One of our customers asked if we had, or could develop, metro area data for European countries.
-Admittedly, it’s not as easily available as the US and Canada data, but it is possible to create—and I did it using Openprise.
+One of our customers asked if we had, or could develop, metropolitan area data for European countries.
+Admittedly, it’s not as easily available as the US and Canada data, but it is possible to create—and I did it using our Openprise data management tool.

 First, the resources.
 I had four different tables that needed to be put together, all free and easily available with a bit of research: